alcoranpaul/text_to_brainrot/README.md

 3.  **Create a `.env` file:**

-    * In the same directory as your Python scripts (e.g., where `main.py` is located), create a new file named exactly `.env` (without any extra file extensions).
+    * In the same directory as your Python scripts (e.g., where `main.py` is located), create a new file named exactly `.env`.
     * Open the `.env` file in a text editor.
     * Add your OpenRouter API key to the file using the following format: